Zombie: Etymology

+In Haitian folklore, a zombie (Haitian French: zombi, zonbi) is an animated corpse raised by magical means, such as witchcraft.

 The English word "zombie" is first recorded in 1819, in a history of Brazil by the poet Robert Southey, in the form of "zombi", actually referring to the Afro-Brazilian rebel leader named Zumbi and the etymology of his name in "nzambi".
 The Oxford English Dictionary gives the origin of the word as Central African and compares it to the Kongo words "nzambi" (god) and "zumbi" (fetish).

-In Haitian folklore, a zombie (Haitian French: zombi, zonbi) is an animated corpse raised by magical means, such as witchcraft.

-The concept has been popularly associated with the religion of voodoo, but it plays no part in that faith's formal practices.
+A Kimbundu-to-Portuguese dictionary from 1903 defines the related word nzumbi as soul, while a later Kimbundu–Portuguese dictionary defines it as being a "spirit that is supposed to wander the earth to torment the living".

 How the creatures in contemporary zombie films came to be called "zombies" is not fully clear.
-The film Night of the Living Dead made no spoken reference to its undead antagonists as "zombies", describing them instead as "ghouls" (though ghouls, which derive from Arabic folklore, are demons, not undead).
-Although George Romero used the term "ghoul" in his original scripts, in later interviews he used the term "zombie".
+The film Night of the Living Dead (1968) made no spoken reference to its undead antagonists as "zombies", describing them instead as "ghouls" (though ghouls, which derive from Arabic folklore, are demons, not undead).
+Although George A. Romero used the term "ghoul" in his original scripts, in later interviews he used the term "zombie".
 The word "zombie" is used exclusively by Romero in his script for his sequel Dawn of the Dead (1978), including once in dialog.
-According to George Romero, film critics were influential in associating the term "zombie" to his creatures, and especially the French magazine Cahiers du Cinéma.
+According to Romero, film critics were influential in associating the term "zombie" to his creatures, and especially the French magazine Cahiers du Cinéma.
 He eventually accepted this linkage, even though he remained convinced at the time that "zombies" corresponded to the undead slaves of Haitian voodoo as depicted in White Zombie with Bela Lugosi.